SafwaanShayk/SafwaanShayk/README.md

 I’m a full-stack developer with years of experience in engineering scalable, user-centric applications.
 Passionate about transforming complex challenges into seamless, high-performance solutions, I specialize in crafting intuitive user interfaces and robust backend architectures.
 </p>
 <p>
-From leveraging the power of C#, .NET Core, and AI-driven technologies to creating captivating frontends with Angular and React, I thrive on pushing the boundaries of innovation.
+From leveraging the power of C#, .NET Core, and AI-driven technologies to creating captivating frontends with React and Angular, I thrive on pushing the boundaries of innovation.
 My mission?
 Deliver cutting-edge, scalable applications that leave users amazed.
 </p>

 <h2>👨‍💻 Repositories I've Contributed To</h2>